kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 products which AWS fully supports to make their services available to users.
 Users can safely rely on the CLI and CF.

-Therefore a `build.gradle` which executes indirectly CloudFormation via Shell+CLI is assured that it cna utilize full features of AWS services which combining the Gradle built-in features such as building Java applications.
+Therefore a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI is assured that it can utilize full features of AWS services together with Gradle's built-in features such as building a AWS Lambda Function in Java.

 The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset.
 It will remain easy to maintain in future.